Middle East and Africa

 (b) do no further work for you, and will not release your papers and files until all overdue amounts and any interest are paid (if applicable).

-10.9 If we receive any legally enforceable notice or demand issued by any third party (including but not limited to FMA, the IRD, the New Zealand Securities Exchange, any court or tribunal) in relation to or in connection with the services, you agree to pay our reasonable professional costs and expenses (including solicitor/client expenses) in complying with or challenging any such notice or demand to the extent that our costs and expenses are not recovered or recoverable from the party issuing the notice or demand.
+10.8 If we receive any legally enforceable notice or demand issued by any third party (including but not limited to ASIC, the ATO, the Australian Securities Exchange, any court or tribunal) in relation to or in connection with the services, you agree to pay our reasonable professional costs and expenses (including solicitor/client expenses) in complying with or challenging any such notice or demand to the extent that our costs and expenses are not recovered or recoverable from the party issuing the notice or demand.
 We will notify you as soon as practicable (unless restricted by law) where we receive any such legally enforceable notice or demand.

 11. OTHER CROWE GLOBAL FIRMS & CONTROLLED ENTITIES OF FINDEX GROUP LIMITED